MISAKITSUBASA/MISAKITSUBASA/README.md

 - 👋 Hi, I’m Qian Tang
+- Graduate student at University of Toronto, ECE department.
 - 👀 I’m interested in Computer Science in Machine Learning, Artficial Intellegence and etc.
 - 🌱 I’m currently learning Machine Learning and Computer Graphics.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me tangqian669@gmail.com
+- 📫 How to reach me tangqian669@gmail.com or qianqian.tang@mail.utoronto.ca

 <!---
 MISAKITSUBASA/MISAKITSUBASA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.